 The Oxfordshire Bat Group became a registered charity in 2003 (registration number 1099226).

-The current constitution (available as a download from this webpage) includes a requirement for a maximum of five trustees, who meet twice each year.
-The current (2014-15) trustees are as follows:
+The current constitution (amendeded following the 2016 AGM) is shown below and includes a requirement for a maximum of six trustees, who meet twice each year.
+The current (2017-2018) trustees are as follows: